 The evolution of BOPIS will continue to change and shift to adapt to contemporary eCommerce needs.
 There’s one thing that is unchanging though, BOPIS is no longer an optional strategy for success.
 Retailers and brands need to be implementing BOPIS into their strategies to help bridge the gap between eCommerce and physical stores.

 It encourages shoppers to buy more.

 Have you ever experienced the effect of going to the shop to buy ‘just one thing’?
 Think about the last time you went to Walmart to buy milk.
 You walk through the aisles.
 You find some cereal on sale, then some floor cleaner, oh and there’s a sale on vitamins too.
-Suddenly you’re at the cash register, your bill has totaled over $50 and you realise that you’ve forgotten the milk.
-Buying online and picking up your purchase in store encourages consumers to go to the store- and hopefully pick up more items while they’re at it.
+Suddenly you’re at the cash register, your bill has totalled over $50 and you realise that you’ve forgotten the milk.
+Buying online and picking up your purchase in-store encourages consumers to go to the store- and hopefully, pick up more items while they’re at it.

 It improves customer satisfaction.

 Consumers are looking for an easy and frictionless shopping experience.
 Giving them the flexibility to collect their items without delay on their own time, while providing them with a secure location to store their purchases all contribute to a positive customer service experience.